umarbutler/pyhadith/README.md

 The pre-processor also uses [Motaz Saad](https://github.com/motazsaad)'s '[split-waw-arabic](https://github.com/motazsaad/split-waw-arabic)' method to identify and add whitespaces after the word 'وَ'.
 This is necessary to differentiate between the letter 'و‎' and the word 'وَ' (meaning 'and'), which is joined to words.

 ### 1.3.
+Rawa Post-Processor

+To ensure that the names extracted by the *rawa* model are accurate, a post-processor looks for common joining terms at the beginning of each name.
+If a common joining term is found, it is removed from the name.

+### 1.4.
 Hadith Deconstruction Algorithm

 To deconstruct a hadith into a matn and an isnad, a custom algorithm is employed.
-The algorithm assumes that a matn has begun at the final occurrence of a narrator's name.
+The algorithm assumes that a matn has begun at the final occurrence of a narrator's name (identified by the *rawa* model).
 Everything before the matn is classed as the isnad.

-### 1.4.
-Rawa Post-Processor

-To ensure that the names extracted by the *rawa* model are accurate, a post-processor looks for common joining terms at the beginning of each name.
-If a common joining term is found, it is removed from the name.

 ### 1.5.
 Asnad Reconstruction Algorithm